WAPS (FM): Signal

 Founded in September 1955, WAPS originally broadcast on 89.1 until moving to 91.3 in August 1994 to increase signal coverage.
 The station moved the transmitter site in December 2002 from the original antenna on top of the studio building at 70 North Broadway Street to the WVPX television tower to increase signal coverage to points west and south of Akron.
 In October 2008, WAPS installed a digital transmitter and panel antenna system to maximize the 2,000-watt signal and to begin broadcasting on HD Radio.
 As part of the HD radio initiative, it launched a HD2 audio channel originally named "Summit Flashbacks," offering a commercial-free mix of "new wave" inspired music from the years 1976 through 1994.
 This channel was rebranded as "The 330", with music produced by artists from northeast Ohio.

 In June 2010, WAPS launched a HD3 station for children called Kidjam!
 Radio.
 Kidjam!
 Radio aimed "to embrace technology by combining high-quality entertainment with a solid foundation for strengthening self-esteem, providing simple steps to good nutrition and developing a positive attitude."
 The station hac its own website, which included a live online audio stream: www.kidjamradio.com.
 Kidjam!
-Radio appears to have quietly gone defunct sometime in early 2025.
+Radio appears to have quietly gone defunct June of 2024.

 In September 2011, Rock & Recovery launched a multimedia subscription-free service for those in addiction recovery, their families, and health care professionals.
 The inaugural broadcast took place on September 15 from Stan Hywet Hall and Gardens.